RL$^3$: Boosting Meta Reinforcement Learning via RL inside RL$^2$: RL 3

-Second, Q-estimates \textbf{summarize experience histories} of arbitrary length \emph{and order} in one constant-size vector.
-This mapping is many-to-one, and any permutation of transitions ($\langle s,a,r,s' \rangle$ tuples) or episodes in a history of experiences yield the same Q-estimates.
-Although this compression is lossy, it still ``remembers" important aspects of the experienced episodes, such as high-return actions and goal positions (see Fig.\;\ref{fig:intuition}) since Q-estimates persist across episodes.
-This simplifies the mapping the meta agent needs to learn as Q-estimates represent a smaller and more salient set of inputs compared to all possible histories with the same implication.
+Second, $Q$-estimates \textbf{summarize experience histories} of arbitrary length \emph{and order} in one constant-size vector.
+This mapping is many-to-one, and any permutation of transitions ($\langle s,a,r,s' \rangle$ tuples) or episodes in a history of experiences yield the same $Q$-estimates.
+Although this compression is lossy, it still ``remembers'' important aspects of the experienced episodes, such as high-return actions and goal positions (see Fig.\;\ref{fig:intuition}), since $Q$-estimates persist across episodes.
+In conjunction, action counts provide an explicit record of exploration coverage.
+This simplifies the mapping the meta-agent needs to learn, as $Q$-estimates and counts together represent a smaller and more salient set of inputs compared to all possible histories with the same implication.

-Third, Q-estimates are \textbf{actionable}.
-Estimated off-policy, they explicitly represent the optimal exploitation policy for the current task given the data insofar as the RL module is data-efficient, relieving the meta-RL agent from performing such calculations inside the transformer/RNN.
-Over time, Q-estimates become more reliable and directly indicate the optimal policy whereas processing raw data becomes more challenging.
-Fortunately, by incorporating Q-estimates the meta-RL agent can eventually ignore the history in the long run (or towards the end of the interaction period) and simply exploit the Q-estimates by selecting actions greedily.
+Third, $Q$-estimates are \textbf{actionable}.
+Estimated off-policy, they explicitly represent the optimal exploitation policy for the current task given the data, insofar as the RL module is data-efficient, relieving the Meta-RL agent from performing such calculations inside the transformer or RNN.
+Over time, $Q$-estimates become more reliable and directly indicate the optimal policy, whereas processing raw data becomes more challenging.
+Provided alongside action counts, they also give the agent an implicit mechanism to modulate trust in $Q$-estimates as evidence accumulates.
+Fortunately, by incorporating $Q$-estimates, the Meta-RL agent can eventually ignore the history in the long run (or towards the end of the interaction period) and simply exploit the $Q$-estimates by selecting actions greedily.\looseness-1